EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 * Gathering and labeling training images
 * Preparing training data (generating TFRecords and label map)

 This tutorial uses the same Anaconda virtual environment, files, and directory structure that was set up in the previous one.

-I'll continue to use my playing card detector as an example.
-I'll show the steps needed to train, convert, and run a quantized TensorFlow Lite version of my playing card detector model. *(I might use a different example if I can think of a better one!)*
+Through the course of the guide, I'll use a bird, squirrel, and raccoon detector model I've been working on as an example.
+The intent of this detection model is to watch a bird feeder, and record videos of birds while triggering an alarm if a squirrel or raccoon is stealing from it!
+I'll show the steps needed to train, convert, and run a quantized TensorFlow Lite version of the bird/squirrel/raccoon detector.

 Parts 2 and 3 of this guide will go on to show how to deploy this newly trained TensorFlow Lite model on the Raspberry Pi or an Android device.
-If you're not feeling up to training and converting your own TensorFlow Lite model, you can skip Part 1 and use my custom-trained TFLite bird detection model (link to be added later) or use the [TF Lite starter detection model](https://storage.googleapis.com/download.tensorflow.org/models/tflite/coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip) (taken from https://www.tensorflow.org/lite/models/object_detection/overview) for Part 2 or Part 3.
+If you're not feeling up to training and converting your own TensorFlow Lite model, you can skip Part 1 and use my custom-trained TFLite BSR detection model (link to be added later) or use the [TF Lite starter detection model](https://storage.googleapis.com/download.tensorflow.org/models/tflite/coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip) (taken from https://www.tensorflow.org/lite/models/object_detection/overview) for Part 2 or Part 3.

 ### Step 1: Train Quantized SSD-MobileNet Model and Export Frozen TensorFlow Lite Graph
 First, we’ll use transfer learning to train a “quantized” SSD-MobileNet model.
 Quantized models use 8-bit integer values instead of 32-bit floating values within the neural network, allowing them to run much more efficiently on GPUs or specialized TPUs (TensorFlow Processing Units).